 - Artists will be asked if they have another reliable source of income & what percentage of their income comes through gigging.

 - Artist must be willing to participate in KEEP YOUR DISTANCE Fest and share to their network of fans

-- The ask of the artist must not exceed $500.
+- For this second round of grants, the ask of the artist must not exceed $250.

 - Artists who received a PEAR grant in the first round are welcome to reapply for an additional $250 grant.